 If you’re like me and always staring out the plane window you no doubt have seen two numbers (between 01 and 36) at the ends of a runway.
 What do they mean, you might wonder?
-This two-minute video by Tech Insider will tell you the answer (and you don’t need to have the volume on since it’s just music).
+This two-minute video by Tech Insider will tell you the answer (and you don’t need to have the volume on since it’s just music, so you can play it with the mute button on).

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.